 Each year a maximum of ten players and five other categories are selected by secret ballot by the National Senior Softball Hall of Fame voters.
-Selected Hall of Fame recipients are then notified and are formally inducted into the Hall of Fame at one of the National or World Masters Championships tournaments.
+Selected Hall of Fame recipients are then notified and are formally inducted into the Hall of Fame at one of the National or World Championships tournaments.

-11.3 • SSWC ALL-WORLD PLAYERS
+11.3 • SSWC ALL TOURNAMENT PLAYERS

-The top four teams in the World Masters Championships each pick All-World players.
-The All-World players names are recorded and used in consideration of National Hall of Fame nominations:
+The top four teams in the World Championships each pick All Tournament players.
+The All Tournament players names are recorded and used in consideration of National Hall of Fame nominations:

-First place team: Five players

-Second place team: Four players

-Third place team: Three players

-Fourth place team: Two players
+First place: Five players Second place: Four players Third place: Three players Fourth place: Two players